kyle-tennison/notes/miscellaneous/Vocabulary.md

 - [x] Euphemism
 	- A word that softens a touchy subject, like calling the military a defense system.
 - [x] Dysphemism
-	- Antonym of an Euphenism
+	- Antonym of a euphemism
 - [x] Ambivalent
 	- Having mixed feelings about someone
 - [x] Exacerbate